vpuri3/KolmogorovArnold.jl/README.md

 y = layer(x, p, st)
 ```

-Compared to an MLP with the same number of parameters, a Kolmogorov-Arnold network (KAN)
+We compare the performance of KAN with an MLP that has the same number of parameters.
-consumes 6x more memory and is 4x slower.
 ```julia
 using Lux, KolmogorovArnold